GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 GO-25 switches the display from fixed point notation to full scientific notation

-(SCI 7) whenever the number is too large or too small to be seen with a
+(DSP 7) whenever the number is too large or too small to be seen with a

 fixed decimal point.